Moshy vs Pilot: weight loss telehealth compared for 2026

 Quick verdict

-Moshy is the lower-cost, no-lock-in option, and because it is gender-neutral it is open to anyone eligible.
+Moshy is gender-neutral, so it is open to anyone eligible, and it keeps the experience focused on the weight-management pathway.
 Pilot suits someone who specifically wants the Eucalyptus men's health ecosystem, with weight management as one part of a wider service.
-Both run fully online and both facilitate GLP-1 access only where a registered Australian practitioner assesses it as clinically appropriate.
+Both run fully online and both handle treatment access only where a registered Australian practitioner assesses it as clinically appropriate.
 Suitability is practitioner-decided and never guaranteed.

 Moshy vs Pilot at a glance